 Summer Shape Up Challenge:

-Try this plyo lower-body workout, a part of the Designer Whey Summer Shape Up Challenge, with Steve Pfiester.
+Try this plyo lower-body workout, a part of Designer Whey’s 20112 Summer Shape Up Challenge, with Steve Pfiester.
 Use a step, couch, ottoman, picnic bench or aerobic step for the killer plyo jumps.
-Try all the Summer Shape Up workouts, designed for you to do at home.
-The more workouts you try, the more chances you have to win killer prizes.
+Try all the Summer Shape Up workouts!

 Do your knees ache?
 Do they hurt when you run?
 Do your knees get in the way of a good leg routine?
 Before you go off running for the operating room, your knee pain could be something a lot more simple than you think.